 Without a doubt, attending mediation, either for final orders or temporary orders, will be the most important part of your divorce case.
 Ultimately, you are preparing in a divorce to negotiate for either 1/2 day or full day in mediation.
 Many family court judges will not even allow you to have a trial held in their courtroom before you have attempted to mediate at least one time.
 The reason for that is that mediation is incredibly effective in terms of helping couples conclude their divorce.
 I would estimate that upwards of 90% of divorce is settled before going to a trial.

-That estimate I provided you with should provide you with some hope and optimism but I should also tell you just how critical to your case mediation is.
-The difference between an OK outcome in your divorce and a fantastic outcome in your divorce can oftentimes be seen in the results of mediation.
-I cannot emphasize just how much hi I have hurt you in your lawyer need to put into preparing for mediation.
+That estimate I provided you with should provide you with some hope and optimism, but I should also tell you just how critical your case mediation is.
+The difference between an OK outcome in your divorce and a fantastic outcome in your divorce can oftentimes be seen in mediation results.
+I cannot emphasize just how much hi I have hurt you in your lawyer's need to prepare for mediation.
 Sometimes all of the other events of your divorce in combination do not add up to the overall significance in the importance of mediation.

-Like I did in the section of today's blog post before this one, I would recommend that you talk to an attorney that you are interviewing to obtain their input regarding mediation.
-Ask the attorney what their perspective on mediation is and how he or she typically prepares with their client.
-If the attorney seems nonchalant about mediation or does not appear interested in answering your question that would cause me to raise an eyebrow.
-Every experienced attorney understands the importance of mediation and should not scoff at a question related to it in my opinion.
+Like I did in the section of today's blog post before this one, I would recommend that you talk to an attorney you are interviewing to obtain their input regarding mediation.
+Ask the attorney what their perspective on mediation is and how they typically prepare with their client.
+If the attorney seems nonchalant about mediation or does not appear interested in answering your question, that would cause me to raise an eyebrow.
+In my opinion, every experienced attorney understands the importance of mediation and should not scoff at a question related to it.

-For instance, you and your attorney should be working well in advance of mediation for final orders on compiling a final inventory and appraisement of your marital and separate property Estates.
-This way you and your spouse will have an opportunity to view the information in real-time and can better make decisions regarding how to divide any Community property.
+For instance, you and your attorney should be working well before mediation for final orders on compiling a final inventory and appraisement of your marital and separate property Estates.
+This way, you and your spouse will have an opportunity to view the information in real-time and better make decisions regarding how to divide any Community property.
 In addition, you should be able to determine what items belong in each of your separate Estates so that this isn't a subject that causes you to have to go to trial.

 Sometimes the most contentious issue in a divorce is regarding custody and e conservatorship rights of your children.
 You and your attorney should have multiple plans in place on how to negotiate on conservatorships issues if this is still an outstanding issue in your case.
-Your lawyer can work with their opposing counsel before mediation to determine what you all anticipate the main issues are in mediation and therefore you and your lawyer can better prepare for them before attending the big day.
+Your lawyer can work with their opposing counsel before mediation to determine what you all anticipate the main issues are in mediation.
+Therefore, you and your lawyer can better prepare for them before attending the big day.

-Additionally, temporary orders mediation offers an opportunity to establish a tone for the rest of your divorce in terms of how negotiations will work and what kind of expectations each party can have as you head into final orders mediation.
+Additionally, temporary orders mediation offers an opportunity to establish a tone for the rest of your divorce regarding how negotiations will work and what kind of expectations each party can have as you head into final orders mediation.
 The reality of a divorce is that final orders tend to look very similar to temporary orders.
 You and your lawyer should take a great deal of time to walk through potential scenarios involved in your case during the temporary order stage.
-If temporary orders work out well then you can largely mimic them in final orders mediation.
+If temporary orders work out well, then you can largely mimic them in final orders mediation.

 Closing thoughts on the steps of a divorce

 Planning a divorce and being intentional is critical to achieving success in a case.
-As I am fond of telling people, it is possible to wander into a divorce but it is not possible to wander out of a divorce and still experience success.
+As I am fond of telling people, it is possible to wander into a divorce, but it is impossible to wander out of a divorce and still experience success.
 Rather, you have to have a game plan and be intentional in how you execute that plan.
 Sure, changes will arise in the divorce that will likely require you to re-calibrate your approach.
-However, having a plan in being intentional about achieving goals is extremely critical and important.
+However, having a plan in being intentional about achieving goals is critical.
 In my opinion, that discussion begins and ends with the attorney you choose to represent you.

-If you have any questions about the material that we have discussed in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material discussed in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about how your family circumstances may be impacted by the filing of a divorce or child custody case.
-Thank you for your interest in our law office and we hope you will join us tomorrow as we continue to share relevant and helpful information about Texas family law.
+These consultations are a great way for you to learn more about the world of Texas family law and how your family circumstances may be impacted by the filing of a divorce or child custody case.
+I appreciate your interest in our law office, and we hope you will join us tomorrow as we continue to share relevant and helpful information about Texas family law.